Trading Securities

 One-Breath Recap

-A market order guarantees execution but not price, a limit order guarantees price but not execution, a stop becomes a market order at its trigger, and a stop-limit becomes a limit order that may gap through.
-Buy limits and sell stops go below the market; sell limits and buy stops go above.
-Investors buy at the ask and sell at the bid, paying the spread on every round trip.
-Most securities settle T+1; margin runs on 50% initial (Regulation T), 25% maintenance (FINRA), and a $2,000 floor, with short sales confined to margin accounts.
-Commission signals agency, markup or markdown signals principal, market makers always trade as principal, and best execution means reasonable diligence, not a guaranteed best price.
+A market order guarantees execution but not price, a limit order guarantees price but not execution, a stop becomes a market order at its trigger, and a stop-limit becomes a limit order that may gap through; buy limits and sell stops go below the market while sell limits and buy stops go above.
+Investors buy at the ask and sell at the bid, and most securities settle T+1.
+Cash-account payment is due within the Regulation T period, and free riding triggers a 90-day freeze; margin runs on 50% initial, 25% FINRA maintenance, and a $2,000 equity floor waived down to the purchase cost but not for short sales.
+Commission signals agency, a market maker trades as principal, and best execution means reasonable diligence.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Trading Securities unit for the complete lesson.
+Read the full Trading Securities unit.